df49b9cd/Dixie/CONTRIBUTING.md

 ## Code of Conduct

-Project Nika follows the Contributor Covenant.
+Project Dixie follows the Contributor Covenant.
 Respectful communication and inclusive behavior are mandatory.

 Thank you for contributing!